 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: up to 30 days from the personal data transfer.

-For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing: The subject matter of the processing is Carrier’s Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above, and the duration of the Processing is as specified in the Addendum.
+For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing: The subject matter of the processing is Supply Partner’s Personal Data, the nature of the Processing is the performance of the Service under the Agreement and as detailed above, and the duration of the Processing is as specified in the Addendum.